jfjhayes/triple-cycler-design/README.md

 Run by downloading the ZIP file, extracting it, and placing it in your MATLAB workspace directory.
 To run, you will require MATLABs parallel computing and global optimisation toolboxes and a Lambert problem solver not included in this repository.
 This project consists of a genetic algorithm (GA) and a constrained optimisation phase, with several helper functions and plotting tools included.

 It is a little clunky for swapping between outbound (Earth-Mars) and inbound (Mars-Earth) cyclers, but high-level changes can be made in defineParams.m and objectiveFunction.m.
-Currently, it is only configured for cyclers with a period equal to two EVM synodic periods (12.8 yrs) with four flybys.
+Currently, it is only configured for cyclers with a period equal to two EVM synodic periods (12.8 yrs) with four intermediate flybys.

+Several helper files are taken from _Orbital Mechanics for Engineers, 3rd Edition_ by Howard D. Curtis which can be found online at https://github.com/jorgepiloto/astrodynamics.